Samir-Rashid/smartclip/presentation/script.md

 ---

 **Call to Action:**
 Join us on this journey!
-Together, we can bring HealthGuardian from concept to reality at this hackathon!
+Together, we can bring Secure Dust from concept to reality at this hackathon!